Dootmaan/PathSearch/README.md

 You may continuously add different types of samples to your search archive, building your own diagnostic library.

+---

+> ⚠️ **Note:** You will need to use EasyMIL for tiling and feature extraction of these slides.
+Please visit [EasyMIL's official page](https://github.com/birkhoffkiki/EasyMIL) for more information about its usage.
+Kindly note that there is already a demo dataset provided in this repo for some quick tests.

 ### 3. Clone the code

 Clone the repository by running: